imnanxu/QPPLab/README.md

 The main pipeline consists of 3 steps.
 The 1st step (st1_ParamSt.m) sets up the initial parameters.
 The 2nd step (st2_QPPanalysis.m) detects and analyzes QPPs.
 The 3rd step (st3_QPPFCvisual.m) visualizes QPP and related results based on the outputs of step 2.
 <a name="section-2-1"></a>
 ### 2.1 (Step 1) Run 'st1_ParamsSet.m'
-The following variables will be predefined, and a parameter file Params_`data`\_`ext`.mat will be generated after running this script.
+The following variables need to be prespecified in the script, and a parameter file Params_`data`\_`ext`.mat will be generated after running this script.
 |      Category     |  Variable name | Description | Note   |
 |------------------|-----------------|--------|-------------|
 |  Filepath  		|`data`   | the input filename |The input should has the filename `data`.mat |